pedroetb/node-oauth2-server-example/README.md

 This is a basic example of a OAuth2 server, using [node-oauth2-server](https://github.com/oauthjs/node-oauth2-server) with the minimum (only the required to work) model configuration.

+If you want an example with a better data management system, you should go to [node-oauth2-server-mongo-example](https://github.com/pedroetb/node-oauth2-server-mongo-example) instead.

 ## Setup

 Install **nodejs** and **npm** and then, simply run `npm install` and `npm start`.
 The server should now be running at `http://localhost:3000`.